kalekdev/uni/semester-1/lineare-algebra/notes.typ

 == Eigenwerte und Eigenvektoren
 _Eigenvectors_ - Vectors which a linear transformation scales onto the original line it spans.\
-_Eigenvalues_ - The corresponding scalar by which a set of eigenvectors is multiplied by.
+_Eigenvalues_ - The corresponding scalar by which a set of eigenvectors is multiplied by.\
+_Eigenspace_ - The space containing all eigenvectors for a given eigenvalue - $"Span"{x | A x = lambda x}$

 These are very important when analyzing the effects of linear transformations without a standard basis.
 For example one can find the axis of a rotation of an arbitrary 3D rotation (vectors with eigenvalue 1).
 LTD: Possible applications

-Some transformations, for example rotations in 2D, have no non-zero eigenvalues.
+Some transformations, for example rotations in 2D, have no real, non-zero eigenvalues.

+=== Properties
+- There can be several "lines" of eigenvectors with the same eigenvalue.
+Hence, a single eigenvalue may have an $n >= 1$ dimensional eigenspace.
+- If a matrix has an eigenvalue 0 it must be singular (there is a set of vectors that all become the same zero vector, information is lost and cannot be reversed).
+The eigenspace for $lambda = 0$ is simply the null space.
+- $"det" bold(A) = product lambda_i$ - The determinant is equal to the product of eigenvalues.
+- _Trace_ - Sum of diagonal elements of a matrix.
+This is equal to the sum of eigenvalues.

 === Finding Eigenvalues / Vectors
 The eigenvalues $lambda$ and eigenvectors $bold(v)$ of a matrix $bold(A)$ relate as follows:
 $
   bold(A v) = lambda bold(v)\
+$
+Which can be rearranged, allowing us to find the eigenvectors for a given eigenvalue:
+$
   bold(A v) = lambda bold(I v)\
   (bold(A) - lambda bold(I))bold(v) = 0
 $
-The infinite non-zero solutions (eigenvectors) for $bold(v)$ are only possible when $det(bold(A) - lambda bold(I)) = 0$ (most of space is projected onto a single line / plane; down a dimension).
-This results in a polynomial of degree $n$ TODO: Order/ trace of the matrix? which can be solved by factorising.
+The infinite non-zero solutions (eigenvectors) for $bold(v)$ are only possible when $det(bold(A) - lambda bold(I)) = 0$.
+Computing this determinant results in a polynomial in terms of $lambda$ with degree $n$ which can be solved to find all possible eigenvalues.
+This is called the *characteristic polynomial*.

+- Polynomials can also have complex solutions, hence real matrices can have $lambda in CC \\ RR$, which come in pairs with their conjugates.
+- Multiplication by $times -1$ whilst swapping rows during elimination to find the characteristic polynomial can be ignored, because it is $=0$ anyway.
+- An $n times n$ matrix has $[1, n]$ real eigenvalues due to the fundamental theorem of algebra.
+- _Algebraic Multiplicity_ - This tells us how many times a root is repeated.
+For example the characteristic equation $(lambda - 1)^2 (lambda-4)=0$ has AM 2 for $lambda = 1$, therefore the eigenspace for $lambda = 1$ is spanned by two vectors.
+- _Geometric Multiplicity_ - Dimensions of an eigenspace.
+$
+  1 <= "GM"(lambda) <= "AM"(lambda) <= n
+$
+LTD: Still don't quite understand the reason for this inequality

 Once we find the eigenvalues of the matrix, the matrix $bold(A) - lambda bold(I)$ can be computed for each one and finding each set of eigenvectors simply becomes the task of finding the different nullspaces:
 $